-IHPA assesses whether the jurisdictions have satisfied the following conditions:
+IHPA assesses whether the jurisdictions party to the dispute have satisfied all of the following conditions:

-- 1. a jurisdictional health minister believes that costs to his or her jurisdiction in relation to health care services are attributable to the provision of public hospital services to residents of another jurisdiction (the respondent jurisdiction) - 2. a jurisdictional health minister believes that an intergovernmental agreement, or an agreement between states or states and territories, provides for those costs to be reimbursed, wholly or partly, by the respondent jurisdiction. - after being requested to do so, the respondent jurisdiction has not reimbursed those costs - within two months after the jurisdictions agree on the number of health care services involved; or - within two months after the funding contribution assessed on an ad hoc basis in accordance with; or - within six months after the last of those services was provided. - 4. jurisdictions have complied with any relevant requirements set out in intergovernmental agreements, or agreements between jurisdictions - 5. jurisdictions have made reasonable efforts to resolve the dispute.
+- 1. a jurisdictional health minister believes: - that costs to his or her jurisdiction in relation to health care services are attributable to the provision of public hospital services to residents of another jurisdiction (the respondent jurisdiction) - an intergovernmental agreement, or an agreement between states or states and territories, provides for those costs to be reimbursed, wholly or partly, by the respondent jurisdiction. - 2.
+After being requested to do so, the respondent jurisdiction has not reimbursed those costs - within two months after the jurisdictions party to the dispute agree on the number of health care services involved; or - within six months after the last of those services was provided. - 3.
+The jurisdictions party to the dispute have complied with any relevant requirements set out in intergovernmental agreements, or agreements between them. - 4.
+The jurisdictions party to the dispute have made reasonable efforts to resolve the dispute.